Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning

 In nature, each physical system operates according to its unique governing law, which is rooted in fundamental principles.
-For example, systems with different Hamiltonians are expressed with one Hamilton's equation.
-Building upon this observation, we propose a novel approach that harnesses the power of meta-learning algorithms to embed these fundamental physical principles into neural networks.
+In the scope of this work, systems with different functional forms of Hamiltonian are expressed with one Hamilton's equation.
+Building upon this observation, we propose an approach that harnesses the power of meta learning algorithms to embed these fundamental physical principles into neural networks.
 Our method allows us to capture and represent these general physical principles within the neural network architecture, thereby providing a means to interpret neural networks in a physical context.
-By incorporating the manifold hypothesis~\cite{fefferman2016testing}, our approach facilitates the understanding of neural networks as they relate to the fundamental structures underlying physical systems.
-A key advantage of our approach is that it does not rely on predefined physical priors or inductive biases.
-Instead, it leverages the data-driven capabilities of deep learning to uncover the underlying physics and resolve questions in the field.
+A key advantage of our approach is that we imply minimal predefined physical priors or inductive biases.
+Instead, it leverages the data-driven capabilities of deep learning to uncover the underlying physics.
 This marks a significant step forward in developing a more comprehensive and general model for discovering physics through the lens of neural networks.